ramantehlan/Spero/README.md

 ## Design
-*This is the first design/prototype which was created for Spero, the current design might differ form it.*
+*This is the first design/prototype which was created for Spero, the current design might differ from it.*

 <p align="center">
        <img src="https://ramantehlan.github.io/Spero/app/static/Design/WelcomePage.png" width="500" border="5">